-One of my favorites that I love and use often is raspberry vinegar.
-Paired with good olive oil, it magically spices up any of my green salads to make them taste extra special.
+My favorite vinegar, and one that I use often, is raspberry vinegar.
+Paired with good olive oil, it magically spices up any of my green salads to make them taste special.

-A well-made artisanal raspberry vinegar has little to do with the mass-produced vinegar sold in supermarkets.
-It has more flavor, and its careful production eliminates the need for added sugar, chemical preservatives or coloring to make it look good.
+A good quality artisan-made raspberry vinegar has little to do with the mass-produced vinegar sold in supermarkets.
+It has more flavor, and its careful production eliminates the need for added sugar, chemical preservatives, or coloring to make it look good.
 Yaay!

 What’s the difference between an artisan-made and a mass-produced vinegar?